arnavt78/bubbleos/README.md

 ## Installation

 There is no installer, but just a portable executable.
-You can also download the `zip` file and add the `index.js` to your `PATH`.
+You can also download the `zip` file (more instructions below).

 ### Executable

 For the portable executable, go the the [Releases](https://github.com/arnavt78/bubbleos/releases) page and download the file for your respective operating system (Windows, macOS, Linux).

-Running the executable should open it in a terminal-like window.
+Running the executable should open it in a terminal window.
 You can also run this through command prompt (Windows), or the terminal (Mac/Linux), or other command prompt-like apps (e.g. PowerShell).

+Note that for Linux and macOS, you may need to run `chmod +x <file>` on the executable.

 ### `PATH` Installer